Does your organisation understand the value of its L&D function?

 Of course, I’m biased in this, but as I’m trying to demonstrate in this piece, L&D has a wider effect on what I see as the connected people experience.

-If people are engaged by the opportunities available to them already and can see the potential they could achieve within their business, it makes it more difficult to consider looking anywhere else than where they are now.
+If people are engaged by the opportunities available to them already and can see the potential they could achieve within their business, it makes it difficult to consider look at other places.

 In summary, build awesome stuff, content of value that will help people grow and your top talent will want to stay.